shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

 sudo cp src/usr/local/bin/stream.sh /usr/local/bin/stream.sh
 ```

-Find the name of the audio device for the stream command.
+Find the name of the audio device for the stream command and copy it to your clipboard.
 Reference Raspberry Pi's [camera documentation](https://www.raspberrypi.com/documentation/computers/camera_software.html)

 ```